-- What do you think is good advice for when you have disagreements with your parents? - 7 What do the underlined words in the text mean?
-Guess and then check in your dictionary.

-8 💬 What about you?
+- What do you think is good advice for when you have disagreements with your parents? - 7 Can you guess from the context what the underlined words mean?
+Check your ideas in a dictionary. - 8 What about you?

 Do you ever argue with your parents?
 What about?